pan1kt/GamingTweaks/README.md

 ###  Power Options

 You basically want to disable power saving features and the ability to control CPU Idle On and Off. <br/>
-I have a script that installs everything you need and this On/Off is based on what you choose, Power Saving or Performance.
+I have a script that installs everything you need and this On/Off is based on what you choose, Power Saving or Performance. <br/>

+**To import my profiles, paste this to Command Promt:**

 `powercfg -delete a1841308-3541-4fab-bc81-f71556f20b4a` <br/>
 `powercfg -h off` <br/>